mofuss/mofuss/README.md

    * 5.- `YourMoFuSSWorkingDirectory/In/locs_c_v.tif`
    * 6.- `YourMoFuSSWorkingDirectory/In/locs_c_w.tif`

-### Stage 3: Final Analysis and Report Generation.
+### Stage 3: Final Analysis and report generation.
+#### Preparing your environment: Setting up LaTeX for final reports
+* Download and Install MiKTeX.
+Visit the [MiKTeX download page](https://miktex.org/download) and download the installer suitable for your operating system.
+* Run the Installer.
+During installation, ensure you select the option to allow MiKTeX to install missing packages automatically.
+This will enable it to download and install libraries locally when required.
+* Verify Installation.
+Open a terminal or command prompt and type pdflatex --version to confirm MiKTeX is correctly installed.
+* Optional: Configure Updates.
+Open the MiKTeX Console, navigate to the "Updates" section, and ensure that your installation is up to date.

 #### Preparing your environment: Setting up Dinamica EGO
-* Install Dinamica EGO (It is prefered to use to the older version:
+* Install Dinamica EGO.
+It is recommended to use the older version available in the [Zenodo Repository](https://zenodo.org/records/14517562)
-* Run `YourMoFuSSWorkingDirectory/7_FW_dyn_lulcc_Sc16b_luc1`
+* Open Dinamica EGO Wizard
+* Open and run the file located at: `YourMoFuSSWorkingDirectory/7_FW_dyn_lulcc_Sc16b_luc1.egoml`, and follow the provided instructions on the HTML interface.

 #### Retrieve results
-All output results are saved in `YourMoFuSSWorkingDirectory/OutBaU/`
+All output files will be saved in: `YourMoFuSSWorkingDirectory/OutBaU/`

-If you have any feedback on this documentation, please feel free to reach out to us at: aghilardi@ciga.unam.mx.
+👀 If you have any feedback on this documentation, please feel free to reach out to us at: aghilardi@ciga.unam.mx.